 The major drawback to a full foot fin is when you are entering the water on a rocky shore.
-We never recommend trying to walk into the water with fins on.
+We never recommend trying to walk into the water with snorkeling fins on.
 You are asking to trip and get hurt.
-So instead you need to wear either some water shoes, a neoprene boot, or flip flops when there are rocks or other hazards to your bare feet.
+So instead you need to wear some snorkeling shoes when there are rocks or other hazards to your bare feet.
 And with full foot fins that means you have to take those shoes off once you have swum into deeper water, and then put on your fins.
 Then you need to attach your shoes to a snorkeling belt.
-It's a bit of a process, but easily done once you are used to it.
+It’s a bit of a process, but easily done once you are used to it.

 The other drawback is if you are snorkeling in cold water, you may get cold feet.

 Some people also have bunions or other foot issues and find full foot fins uncomfortable.
 You can read some of our reader tips about those at the bottom of this page.

 Recommended Full Foot Snorkeling Fins (What We Use)